 A thoughtful and considered build was followed by several hundred miles of hard riding.
 I think I am now in a position to give a more detailed assessment of its strengths and shortcomings.

 The beauty of building a bike yourself, is that you can spec it exactly as you like.
 While Lauf largely employ the Easton EC70 range on their factory builds, I used a combination of Ritchey Logic WCS, the new 3T SuperGhiaia bars and a full SRAM Force 1x groupset.

 Although I had been dreading the prospect of fighting with the internal cabling, the whole process was considerably easier than anticipated.
 Lauf have done all they can to make it as easy as possible for you.

 Interestingly, Lauf use 15mm axles on the Grit suspension fork.
+A hang up of their MTB roots and an annoyance when the trend now is firmly fixed to the 12mm standard.
 Luckily I had a pair of ENVE XC 29er wheels in the workshop, and these proved a perfect match for the Lauf True Grit.
 Finished off with a set of the new Goodyear Connector 700×40 tyres, the bike really looked the part.

 Our medium frame, fully built up weighed in at 19.7lbs.

 The Marmite analogy is overused nowadays, but I think I can be excused for using it here.
 The bike is essentially defined, at least visually, by the leaf sprung fork.
 You love it or loathe it, there probably isn’t any middle ground.

 There is a growing trend towards system integration nowadays, usually this goes no further than the compatibility of various components.
 Lauf have turned this concept on its head.
 Think of the frame and fork as a single unit rather than interchangeable parts.